marcizhu/Cache/README.md

 Cache<std::string, int, Policy::LRU, std::mutex> cache(100);
 ```

 As stated earlier, by default the cache is not thread-safe.
-That is because the third template parameter defaults to
+That is because the fourth template parameter defaults to
 `NullLock` (defined in Cache/Cache.h), which is a dummy lock that does nothing.
-You can supply that as the third parameter if
+You can supply that as the fourth parameter if
 you want to explicitly disable mutithread synchronization.

 For more examples on multithreading, please see [examples/multithread_cache.cpp] and  [examples/multithread_function_wrapping.cpp]